Vindexus/DungeonWorld/classes/medium.md

 ## Starting Moves

 ### Seance
-When you take an hour to perform a seance ritual, choose a spirit type from the list below that enters your body and binds itself to you, roll+CHA.
+When you take an hour to perform a seance ritual, a spirit from the list below that enters your body and binds itself to you, roll+CHA.
+You can sense this spirit and get a sense of its feelings, and may even come to know it over time.

+ - On a 12+ gain 3 parity and learn something personal about the spirit.
  - On a 10+ gain 3 parity.
  - On a 7-9 gain 2 parity.
  - On a 6- gain 1 parity in addition to whatever the GM says.